 - Length: no restriction, although a concise article is preferred.

-- Style: use your own style, formal or informal, in your own tone.
+- Style: use the active voice, with your own style, formal or informal, in your own tone.

 - Content: your column/report/article topic, include its relevance to a technical services law librarian.

 - Paragraph Style: Submit your column/report/article using a single paragraph style (e.g., Normal) and single spaced lines, only double spacing between paragraphs.
 Please use "Align left" (not full) justification for your article.
 Do not indent at the beginning of each paragraph.